Emergency Dental Care Services

-Conveniently located in Bridgeport and close to Trumbull, emergency dentists Dr. Curtis and Dr. Gupta are uniquely qualified to address urgent cases.
+Conveniently located in Bridgeport and close to Trumbull, emergency dentist Dr. Gupta is uniquely qualified to address urgent cases.

-In addition to his training at the University of Pennsylvania School of Dental Medicine, Dr. Curtis also completed two years of residency training at Albert Einstein Medical Center in Philadelphia and Montifiore Hospital in New York, where he handled complex dental emergencies on a regular basis.
 If you are having a problem that is causing pain, discomfort or embarrassment, please contact us as soon as possible.
 Don’t wait!
-Dr. Gupta and Dr. Curtis would much rather find that you don’t have an emergency than miss one that is truly harmful to your smile.
+Dr. Gupta would much rather find that you don’t have an emergency than miss one that is truly harmful to your smile.

 What is a Dental Emergency?

 There are several situations that constitute a dental emergency.
 Some are obvious and some are subtler.
 These include:

 - A missing filling or crown

 - Something stuck between your teeth or in the gum

 In all of these cases, you are much better off coming to see Dr. Gupta than going to a hospital emergency room.
 When should you go to the ER?
 If there is excessive and unstoppable bleeding, a possible concussion as a result of a blow to the face or head, or if you suspect the injury is a broken jaw, then head to the nearest emergency room.

 Until Dr. Gupta sees you, here are some steps to take in the meantime.